Investing in People and Place - Invesco

 Invesco is one of the largest asset management companies in the world with offices in most major countries.
 Before the project with AWA, three of those buildings were located in the UK: Finsbury Park and Portman Square, London, and Henley, Oxfordshire.
 When an opportunity arose to relocate from the Finsbury Square office to a newly refurbished building at 125 London Wall, however, Invesco grabbed it with both hands.

-We were initially appointed by Invesco to undertake a study to clarify the workplace needs of the organisation and then subsequently to develop global standards, based on this work, before working as part of the project team to deliver the new workplace model, working practices and behaviours.
+Invesco appointed AWA to undertake a study on the organisation’s workplace needs that would eventually lead to a set of global standards.
+AWA worked as part of the organisation’s project team to deliver a new workplace model as well as new working practices and behaviours.

-After three months of operation, we undertook a post-occupancy review involving a Workplace Utilisation Study, an on-line assessment and a series of staff Focus Groups.
-The results showed a dramatic improvement in social collaboration, a significant hike in workplace utilisation, a halving of occupancy costs per head and an increase in satisfaction.
-A very pleasing and impacting result for Invesco and all involved.
+After three months, AWA undertook a post-occupancy review involving a Workplace Utilisation Study, an online assessment and a series of staff focus groups.
+The results revealed a dramatic improvement in social collaboration, a significant hike in workplace utilisation, a halving of occupancy costs per head and an overall increase in satisfaction.